Niminem/ChromeDevToolsProtocol/README.md

 ```

 ### Other API Notes
 - ALL commands provide a generic `Future[Json]` response containing the `id` of the method called.
-This is how we can map methods to responses as CDP is a single multiplexed web socket connection (I think I said that right).
-Use `discard` statement as necessary.
+This is how we can map sent commands to the appropriate responses as CDP is a single multiplexed web socket connection (I think I said that right).
+Anyways, use the `discard` statement as necessary.
-- If any commands should have a non-generic response, it is still of
+- If any commands should have a non-generic response (aka something you need to parse and use), it is still of
         the same `Future[Json]` type.
 This is because some CDP `return objects` return optional
         parameters.
 Example: [DOM.getNodeForLocation](https://chromedevtools.github.io/devtools-protocol/1-3/DOM/).
 There is no efficient way to directly map them all into their return objects.
 - Exception handling is basic, accounting mostly for setup and Chrome process stuff.
 For now, you have to roll your own for CDP methods.
-I'm certain that CDP provides error message/description in the response.
+I'm certain that CDP provides error message/description in the responses you receive.
-- Your mileage may vary with some of the methods as all aren't covered in testing. **PRs welcome**.
+- There is no getting around it.
+You'll need to become familiar with CDP itself and what the different domains/events provide (depending on what you're trying to accomplish of course), but when you do- you will have complete control over your browser.
+The only limit will be your imagination.

 ## Todo List:
-- Create 'Getting Started With CDP' section in the README, similar to [this](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/README.md) but with our API (ensure this also contains all of our API usage).
-- Create **basic** error handling.
-Chrome process is priority (sometimes the process returns early or chrome itself breaks), followed by events, then CDP responses.
-- Create more tests.
-- We may want to allow multiple callbacks for session or global events (if so, modify the appropriate add/delete/waitFor procs)
-- Create documentation pages for the API via `docgen` to help developers easily reference CDP methods/events (documentation is currently finished for ALL CDP Domains).
-- Include how-to for wrapping currently unsupported experimental domains, and domain methods and events in the README.
+- Look into basic exception handling for errors in CDP responses
+- Add support for Chromium (Windows and Mac as this exists for Linux) and Microsoft Edge (Windows)
+- Add `close` procedure for `Tab` (I think we should destroy the object after it's dettached from the target)
+- Add convenience functions for handling global/session events with the `Tab` object
+- Investigate if there's a need for supporting multiple global and session events (my inclination is no)